itamarst/dask-memusage/README.md

 `dask-memusage` is an MIT-licensed statistical memory profiler for Dask's Distributed scheduler that can help you with both these problems.

-`dask-memusage` polls your processes for memory usage and records the minimum and maximum usage in a CSV:
+`dask-memusage` polls your processes for memory usage and records the minimum and maximum usage for each task in the Dask execution graph in a CSV:

 ```csv
 task_key,min_memory_mb,max_memory_mb